business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Helps you become a better writer

-Writing is a necessary skill for anyone involved in business.
-It’s used for memos, emails, social media and official documents.
+Writing is essential in business.
+You use it for memos, emails, social media posts and official documents.
 When you read, you expose yourself to a variety of voices and styles, which can help you learn different ways of communicating ideas.
-You will begin to pick up on what works and what doesn’t, how to communicate using details or evidence, and even how to engage others through various writing modes.
-In addition, reading allows you the opportunity to pick up new vocabulary.
+You’ll learn different tactics, such as using facts to support your points or grabbing attention with various writing styles.
+Plus, the more you read, the more you will have a beefed-up vocabulary.

 Improves reading comprehension

 Reading exposes you to endless pieces of information you might have otherwise never learned.
-Reading for 30 minutes or more every week gives you a 21% higher chance of increasing your knowledge, according to a Quick Reads report.
+As reported by WordsRated, people who read regularly have a roughly 50 percent increase in their vocabulary and fact-based knowledge, compared to those who don’t read often.
 In addition to gaining more expertise from the books you read, you’ll improve your ability to comprehend information.
 This makes it easier to read between the lines, understand any hidden messages in communications you receive from others and see the bigger picture.

 Did You Know?Did you know